Eduard Suess

-Eduard Suess (/de-AT/; 20 August 1831 – 26 April 1914) was an Austrian geologist and an expert on the geography of the Alps.
+Eduard Suess (/de-AT/; 20 August 1831 – 26 April 1914) was an Austrian geologist and a specialist on the geography of the Alps.
 He is responsible for hypothesising two major former geographical features, the supercontinent Gondwana (proposed in 1861) and the Tethys Ocean.
+He also introduced the concepts of eustasy.
+As a professor of geology at the University of Vienna, he was a founding figure in geology in Austria, influencing numerous geologists across Europe.
+He was considered the "dean of geology" at the beginning of the twentieth century.
+He was also an Austrian parliament representative for the liberal party.

 Biography

-Eduard Suess was born on 20 August 1831 in London, England, the oldest son of Adolph Heinrich Suess, a Lutheran Saxon merchant, and mother Eleonore Friederike Zdekauer.
-Adolph Heinrich Suess was born on 11 March 1797 in Saxony and died on 24 May 1862 in Vienna; Eleonore Friederike Zdekauer was born in Prague, now part of the Czech Republic, which once belonged to the Holy Roman Empire and the Austrian Empire.
+Eduard Suess was born on 20 August 1831 in London, England, the oldest son of Adolph Heinrich Suess, a Lutheran Saxon wool merchant, and mother Eleonore Friederike Zdekauer.
+Adolph Heinrich Suess was born on 11 March 1797 in Saxony and died on 24 May 1862 in Vienna, he had studied theology before moving to business; Eleonore Friederike Zdekauer was born in Prague, now part of the Czech Republic, which once belonged to the Holy Roman Empire and the Austrian Empire.
+The Zdekauers were a wealthy Jewish origin banking family in Prague who had converted to Lutheranism.